Galatoni/dmwbot/README.md

 5. Run node bot.js from the install server to start

 ## Notes
 For now this is very much a work in progress, as such there are a few problems.
-They will likely be solved in future updates, but for now, this is where we are.
+They will likely be solved in future updates.
 1. `voiceStateUpdates` map a voice channel name to a similarly named text channel.
 The required format is as follows:

 Voice channel: `NAME OF CHANNEL - Voice` maps and sends TTS notifications to text channel: `name_of_channel_text`.
 This is to get over limitations in channel state reporting in discord